bitkarrot/laiseebot/README.md

 - **/lnbits** - get lnbits url so user can access interface directly

 ## exit functionality - main wallet on lnbits
-- **/delete** - deletes LNBITS wallet, LN Email address and stops the bot, adds warning of any sats that are left in wallet will be donated.
+- **/delete** - deletes LNBITS wallet, address and stops the bot, adds warning of any sats that are left in wallet will be donated/deleted.

 ## lnurlP extension on lnbits
 - see fill command above, metadata for LN address that must be synced between lnbits and github are below: